 Just like traditional banks, there are very slim chances of online banks failing.

-Federally-incorporated like Tangerine, EQ Bank, and Simplii are associated with the CDIC- Canada Deposit Insurance Corporation.
+Federally incorporated banks like Tangerine, EQ Bank, and Simplii are associated with the CDIC- Canada Deposit Insurance Corporation.
 So, your deposits would be insured up to a $100,000 limit.
 So, you can be sure that your funds are protected.

 The digital banks owned by credit unions are either associated with CDIC or DGCM-Deposit Guarantee Corporation of Manitoba.
 Either way, you are assured that your deposits are protected.

-FAQs – Best Online Banks Canada
+FAQs: Best Online Banks in Canada

 Choosing an Online-Only Bank

 While deciding on which online bank to choose, you should start by considering your banking needs.
 For example, if you want to completely replace your traditional bank and move your entire banking operations (chequing, savings, investments, etc.) online, Tangerine Bank and Simplii Financial would be fitting.